 The formal tour is great because it covers a lot of ground and you’ll get backstory on the artists and murals.
 However, the tour doesn’t cover the downtown area.
 Alternatively, the benefits of a DIY street art tour is that you will then have time to further explore the neighborhoods, do some shopping and have a bite.
 The DIY info below shows you four neighborhoods that you can easily get to and explore on your own.

 This mural and the one below it were created by Guido Van Helten.
 This mural tells a complete story and it yanked a very emotional response from me.
 Van Helten paints achingly detailed portraits and the man in this one is a resident of the neighborhood.
 These murals are located in at 1407 51st Ave in the Nations neighborhood.
 If you don’t have a car, you can see it on the mural tour.
-You can also find Van Helten’s work in Reykjavik.
+You can also find more of Van Helten’s silo work on the amazing Silo Trail in Victoria Australia and some additional murals in Reykjavik.

 Nashville Mural Tours